 This diagram shows the format of ICMP header of a "fragmentation needed and DF set" "Destination Unreachable" message.

-Per RFC 1191 , a router that returns an ICMP message which indicates "fragmentation needed and DF set" should include the MTU of that next-hop network in the low-order 16 bits of the ICMP additional header field that is labeled "unused" in the ICMP specification RFC 792 .
+Per RFC 1191, a router that returns an ICMP message which indicates "fragmentation needed and DF set" must include the MTU of that next-hop network in the low-order 16 bits of the ICMP additional header field that is labeled "unused" in the ICMP specification RFC 792.

 Early implementations of RFC 1191 did not supply the next hop MTU information.
 Even when this information was supplied, some hosts ignore it.
 For this case, RFC 1191 also contains a table that lists the suggested values by which the MTU should be lowered during PMTUD.
-It is used by hosts in order to arrive more quickly at a reasonable value for the send MSS.
+It is used by hosts in order to arrive more quickly at a reasonable value for the send MSS and as shown in the image.

 PMTUD is done continually on all packets because the path between sender and receiver can change dynamically.
 Each time a sender receives a "Can't Fragment" ICMP messages it will update the routing information (where it stores the PMTUD).